-The written-off value of disposals is not a charge against council tax, as the cost of noncurrent assets is fully provided for under separate arrangements for capital financing.
-Amounts are appropriated to the Capital Adjustment Account from the General Fund
+The written-off value of disposals is not a charge against council tax, as the cost of non-current assets is fully provided for under separate arrangements for capital financing.
+Amounts are appropriated to the Capital Adjustment Account from the General Fund Balance in the Movement in Reserves Statement.

-The Authority categorises its operational Property, Plant and Equipment into several subcategories, namely council dwellings, other land and buildings, vehicles, plant and equipment, infrastructure assets and community assets.
-There are two categories of non-operational Property, Plant and Equipment, namely assets under construction and surplus assets.
-The following table shows the gross carrying amount and the accumulated depreciation at the beginning and end of the reporting period and summarises the movement in current value over the year for each subcategory of Property, Plant and Equipment:
+The Authority categorises its operational Property, Plant and Equipment into a number of sub categories, namely council dwellings, other land and buildings, vehicles, plant and equipment, infrastructure assets and community assets.
+There are two categories of non operational Property, Plant and Equipment, namely assets under construction and surplus assets.
+The following table shows the gross carrying amount and the accumulated depreciation at the beginning and end of the reporting period and summarises the movement in current value over the year for each sub category of Property, Plant and Equipment: